Jaap-van-Bekhoven/KDE-Plasma-Switch-Display-script/README.md

-Need to write README
+README

 Required are package kdialog for the pop-up chooser window, and package ddcutil for the communication with and control of the displays.

-To start de switch screen action, and pop-up the kdialog, choose a keyboard shortcut, and in Plasma System Settings create a command like:
+To start de switch screen action, and pop-up the kdialog, choose a keyboard shortcut, and in Plasma System Settings "Keyboard > Shortcuts" create a shortcut command like:

 Command: echo "SCREEN_1" > /tmp/switch_display_pipe
 Name:    Switch Screen 1